ioccc-src/winner/1996/westley/README.md

 [Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) fixed a segfault in this entry as well as it displaying environmental variables.
-Although the scripts showed correct output, it somewhat lessened the usability because they segfaulted.
-With the fix they no longer do.
-If argc < 5 (argv[4] is referenced) it will not do anything and it will not segfault either - this was caused by the body of the for() loop which is now empty (it doesn't appear to be needed at all).
+Although the scripts showed correct output, it somewhat lessened the usability because they segfaulted and showed (an) environmental variable, interspersed with the output of the program.
+With the fix they no longer have this problem.
+If `argc < 5` (`argv[4]` is referenced) it will not do anything and it will not segfault either - this was caused by the body of the for() loop which is now empty (it doesn't appear to be needed at all at least modernly).
 Note that you should check the [westley.alt.c](westley.alt.c) file when reading the author's comments.
 To see how to use the original see below.
 Thank you Cody for your assistance!

 ## To run: